Lunastellia/AmongUs-Challenger-Map/README.md

 **IMPORTANT DATA**

+*ChallengerLevel.Data*

 BreakTime = false/True (stop all nucleartimer)
 ScreenColored = false/True (ignore Yellon screen during the alerte) BlockSab = false/True (block the sabotage)

-avoid using the other functions in the data or risk breaking the functioning of the mod
+- avoid using the other functions in the data or risk breaking the functioning of the mod

+-